What Happens If You Don’t Show Up for Jury Duty?

 - On active military duty;

-- Working as a full-time police officer or investigator, or providing services that are immediately needed for the protection of the public health;
+- Working as a full-time police officer or investigator or providing services that are immediately required for the protection of public health;

 - Working as a primary caregiver of a young child or person with a disability;